davidbolin1016/moviedex/README.md

 Requires Authorization header with Bearer api token.

-Takes query parameters :
+Takes one or more query parameters 'genre', 'country', 'avg_vote' Genre and country are search strings; avg_vote is a numerical minimum for the returned movies.

-searchType (string): 'genre', 'country', or 'avg_vote' vote (number, only if searching by avg_vote) searchTerm (string, only used if searching by genre or country)
+At least one parameter must be specified.
+Using more than one will return movies satisfying all parameters.